nickserv/danamccurdy.com/_posts/2017-10-02-love-and-acceptance.md

 image: 'https://i.imgur.com/OMtaWOv.jpg'
 ---
 Love
-is accepting someone
+is total acceptance
-or something,
+of someone or something,
 exactly as they are.

 Love is celebrating